DavidAJohnston/DecentralizedApplications/README.md

 ## Appendix:

-Section A. - Why Not Term These “Distributed Autonomous Corporations”?
+Section A. - Why Not Term These "Distributed Autonomous Corporations"?

 I. Legal, Regulatory and Compliance Issues